singularity-ng/broadway-singularity-flow/docs/ARCHITECTURE.md

 - **Database Dependency**: All operations bottleneck on PostgreSQL; high-load scenarios may require DB optimization (indexes, connection pooling).
 - **Latency Overhead**: Workflow orchestration adds ~10-50ms per batch vs. simple producers like DummyProducer.
 Suitable for ML workloads, not ultra-low-latency.
 - **Complexity**: More setup than basic producers (schema, migrations, resource impl).
-Steeper learning curve for QuantumFlow.
+Steeper learning curve for Singularity Workflow.
 - **Cost**: PG writes for every ack/nack; monitor IOPS in cloud environments.
 - **Single Point of Failure**: If DB is down, production halts (mitigate with replicas, but reads/writes need primary).

 ### When to Use

-- **Use Broadway.QuantumFlow** for: Durable ML pipelines, distributed training jobs, resource-constrained environments (GPUs), fault-tolerant systems.
+- **Use Broadway.SingularityWorkflowsProducer** for: Durable ML pipelines, distributed training jobs, resource-constrained environments (GPUs), fault-tolerant systems.
 - **Avoid** for: Simple in-memory processing, high-frequency trading, non-durable prototypes.

 ### Performance Considerations